rcaelers/workrave-website/content/en/docs/breaks/_index.md

 title: Breaks
 ---

 Workrave frequently reminds you take at break from your computer.
-Workrave supports three kind of breaks:
+Workrave supports three kinds of breaks:

 - Microbreaks

   Microbreaks are short breaks that occur frequently.
 Typically, every 3 minutes you get a microbreak that lasts about 30 seconds.
-  The extact duration and frequency of a microbreak is configurable.
+  The exact duration and frequency of a microbreak is configurable.
   During a microbreak you can let go of keyboard and mouse, look away from the screen, and relax a bit.

 - Restbreaks